- > Which Macs can run Windows?

 - Apple recommends that you have a minimum of 64GB of free storage available on your Mac's internal hard drive (or solid-state drive) for installing Windows.
 Actually 128GB is recommended!

 - You may also need a memory stick with at least 16GB of storage for the additional 'driver' software that Windows needs in order to control components such as your Mac's monitor and camera, as well as your Mac keyboard and mouse (which, of course, are different from conventional Windows mice and keyboards).
 Some Macs will be able to download these necessary drivers though.

 - You'll need a fully paid-for copy of Windows, along with the licence number.
-Recent Mac models and any Mac running Mojave will only work with Windows 10, although older models may also work with Windows 7, or Windows 8.1.
+Recent Mac models and any Mac running Catalina will only work with Windows 10, although older models may also work with Windows 7, or Windows 8.1.
 You can check which versions of Windows your Mac can run on Apple's website.

 The installation process will vary, depending on which version of Windows you're using.

 How to run Windows on a Mac via Boot Camp

 Once you've completed those preparations you'll be ready to run Boot Camp Assistant and install Windows on your Mac.
 Here's what to do.